suunnnnnj/DenseLiDAR/README.md

-# A Real-time Pseudo Dense Depth Guided Depth Completion Network(Non-official)
+# A Real-time Pseudo Dense Depth Guided Depth Completion Network (Non-official)
-This repository provides a non-official implementation of the paper:[DenseLiDAR: A Real-time Pseudo Dense Depth Guided Depth Completion Network](https://arxiv.org/pdf/2108.12655)
+This repository provides a non-official implementation of the paper: [DenseLiDAR: A Real-time Pseudo Dense Depth Guided Depth Completion Network](https://arxiv.org/pdf/2108.12655)
 > **Jiaqi Gu. et al, DenseLiDAR: A Real-Time Pseudo Dense Depth Guided Depth Completion Network.
-ICRA2021**
+ICRA 2021**

 We express our gratitude to Jiaqi Gu et al. for their groundbreaking work on DenseLiDAR.
 This implementation is inspired by their paper presented at ICRA 2021.
 We also appreciate the contributions of the open-source community and the resources provided by [PyTorch](https://pytorch.org/).